andybala/curiousily.github.com/_posts/2017-12-09-deep-reinforcement-learning-for-hackers-part-1.markdown

 # Value function

 It would be great to know how "good" a given state $s$ is.
-Something to tell us - no matter the state you're in if you transition to state $s$ your total reward will be $x$, word!
+Something to tell us: no matter the state you're in if you transition to state $s$ your total reward will be $x$, word!
 If you start from $s$ and follow policy $\pi$.
 That would spare us from revisiting same states over and over again.
 The **value function** does this for us.
 It depends on the state we're in $s$ and the policy $\pi$ your agent is following.
 It is given by:

 $$V^{\pi}(s) = \mathbb{E}(\sum_{t \geq 0}\gamma^t r_t) \quad \forall s \in \mathbb{S}$$